s-e1/weather-server/README.md

-# Weather App - Backend
+# Weather App - server

 The backend was made using Node and Express with a REST api.

 The frontend was made using React, Redux Toolkit and MUI.

 ## Description